 We hear these complaints all the time.
 All.
 The.
 Time.
 But are they reasonable?
 Personally, I’ve made some important discoveries in both my own research and for my clients using matches without trees, but that’s hard to quantify.
 What we can quantify, though, is the percentage of DNA matches who have trees associated with their results.

 First, how do you know if a DNA match has an associated tree?
 It’s different at each company.
 The matches at Family Tree DNA (FTDNA) have a small tree icon near their names; the icon is blue if they have a tree in their account.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)

 At AncestryDNA, you can not only see at a glance whether a tree is linked, but also how many people it contains.

 23andMe makes the tree harder to find.
 For each match, you need to click on their name in your list of DNA Relatives, then scroll to the bottom of the next page.
 If they have a tree, you’ll see something like this:

 GEDmatch users may also have associated trees.
 If so, they will have an entry in the GED/Wikitree column in the One-to-Many tool’s results.

 (MyHeritage users can also link trees to their DNA results, but I didn’t include them in this analysis because I don’t have access to enough accounts there.)

 What Percentage of Matches at Each Company Has Trees?